denisn73/esp8266-arm-swd/README.md

 It's slow to update the filesystem, so for development work it's convenient to use a proxy to merge your local static files with the sketch's live API.

-A simple tool using Node.js is included:
+A simple tool using Node is included:

 ```shell
 npm install